rit-construct-makerspace/access-control-hardware/README.md

     * Core: Consider switching button on the front?
 This one is overkill and has a lot more circuits tha needed.
     * Core: Better alternative to MicroSD card for config file.
 Maybe OTP EPROM in a DIP-8 slot?
 More obscure, can be fully enclosed in the system, more reliable connection.
 Microchip AT24C128 or similar in standard format.
     * Core: Consider swapping to RGB CBI LED?
 Takes up less space, more room for a button now.
     * Core: Consider mounting LEDs and button on daughterboard with cable?
 Allows more versatile enclosure designs, but at cost of larger enclosures.
+    * Core: Consider replacing SOT-353 74LVC1G17GW, currently the hardest-to-PNP component on the board.
+    * Core: Consider replacing Littel Fuses with MT9700 or similar active protections.
+Much smaller, cheaper.
+Need to test power flow control setup.
+    * Core: Add TVS to DB-9 connector.

 ## Instructions & Further Documentation
 [See the wiki on GitHub!](https://github.com/rit-construct-makerspace/access-control-hardware/wiki)